mateusfilipe/ForestFire/README.md

 # ForestFire
- Database analysis of fire outbreaks in Brazilian forests.
+ Database analysis, converting '.csv' file to variables, of fire outbreaks in Brazilian forests.